 Do physical tasks that would make you sweat reasonably.
 If you have the time and can afford it, please register in a gym where an instructor can guide you and monitor your progress.
 Exercise is good for your health; experts have said this several times.

-Shying away from periodic medical checkup
+Shying away from periodic medical checkups

 This is another important lifestyle habit most Nigerians don’t take seriously.
 I can’t blame most people.
 The health sector in the country doesn’t make it easy.

-But no matter the situation, take time from your ever busy schedule to see a doctor and get yourself checked.
+But no matter the situation, take time from your ever-busy schedule to see a doctor and get yourself checked.
 Afterwards, ensure you take every medical advice and prescription.
 Do not wait till things get out of hand.
 A stitch in time saves nine.